10 Awesome And Cheap European Cities To Visit Now

 (I’ll just let that sink in for a moment…)

-And most of the main attractions in Sofia are located in the city centre within walkable distance from each other.
+This is a lot of history!
+You bet there are a ton of great things to do in Sofia.
+And most of the main attractions in the city are located in the center within walking distance from each other.

-And by the way, if you’re looking for a longer adventure, you’ll be thrilled to know that Bulgaria is on top of virtually every list of cheapest countries to live in Europe!
+And by the way, if you’re looking for a longer adventure, you’ll be thrilled to know that Bulgaria is on top of virtually every list of the cheapest countries to live in Europe!

 Don’t miss to climb to Bratislavský hrad (Bratislava Castle) for a spectacular view over the city.
 Afterwards, stroll along the Danube River.
 If weather permits, relax at one of the beach bars.